Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map

-Looking for the origins of the lower-than-expected $\kappa$ imprints, we split the DES Y3 void and supercluster catalogues roughly into halves, and measured the stacked $\kappa$ imprints in the resulting subsets.
+Looking for the origins of the lower-than-expected $\kappa$ imprints, we split the DES Y3 void and supercluster catalogues roughly in half based on a number of different properties, and measured the stacked $\kappa$ imprints in the resulting subsets.
 The results of these exploratory analyses (considering the full lensing profile) are presented in Figure \ref{fig:profile_likelihoods_comp}.
 In Table \ref{tab_significances}, we also present further details about the number of voids and superclusters in each of the subsets, and also list the corresponding best-fit $A_{\rm \kappa}$ values.
-We made the following main observations: \begin{itemize} \item The deeper half of the DES Y3 voids with $\delta_{\rm c}<-0.6$ featured a $3.1\sigma$ tension with a low $A_{\rm \kappa}\approx0.56\pm0.14$ amplitude.
-As shown in Figure \ref{fig:profile_voidsub}, this lower-than-expected signal mostly comes from the void centre ($R/R_\mathrm{v}<1$), but a reduced signal is also seen in the outer compensation zone at $2<R/R_\mathrm{v}<4$. \item Larger voids with $R_{\rm v}>35~\mpc$ show evidence for a weakened signal in the centre with best-fit amplitude $A_{\rm \kappa}\approx0.66\pm0.15$.
-This moderate $2.3\sigma$ tension is also visible in Figure \ref{fig:profile_voidsub}. \item Voids at $0.15<z<0.55$ showed a trend for lower $\kappa$ signals with $A_{\rm \kappa}\approx0.55\pm0.23$, i.e. equivalent to a moderate $2.0\sigma$ tension with the MICE expectations.
-This lower-than-expected signal exists throughout most of the lensing profile including the void centre and the compensation zone (see Figure \ref{fig:profile_voidsub}). \item While generally being more consistent than voids, superclusters at $0.15<z<0.55$, and also the larger half of the objects with $R_{\rm v}>35~\mpc$, both showed a trend for a lower-than-expected signal at $R/R_\mathrm{v}<1$ compared to the other halves of the sample.
+We made the following main observations: \begin{itemize} \item Voids at $0.15<z<0.55$ showed a trend for lower $\kappa$ signals with $A_{\rm \kappa}\approx0.55\pm0.23$, i.e. equivalent to a moderate $2.0\sigma$ tension with the MICE expectations.
+This lower-than-expected signal exists throughout most of the lensing profile including the void centre and the compensation zone (see Figure \ref{fig:profile_voidsub}). \item Larger voids with $R_{\rm v}>35~\mpc$ show evidence for a weakened signal in the centre with best-fit amplitude $A_{\rm \kappa}\approx0.66\pm0.15$.
+This moderate $2.3\sigma$ tension is also visible in Figure \ref{fig:profile_voidsub}. \item The deeper half of the DES Y3 voids with $\delta_{\rm c}<-0.6$ featured a $3.1\sigma$ tension with a low $A_{\rm \kappa}\approx0.56\pm0.14$ amplitude.
+As shown in Figure \ref{fig:profile_voidsub}, this lower-than-expected signal mostly comes from the void interiors ($R/R_\mathrm{v}<1$), but a reduced signal is also seen in the outer compensation zone at $2<R/R_\mathrm{v}<4$. \item While generally being more consistent than voids, superclusters at $0.15<z<0.55$, and also the larger half of the objects with $R_{\rm v}>35~\mpc$, both showed a trend for a lower-than-expected signal at $R/R_\mathrm{v}<1$ compared to the other halves of the sample.